 - Cutting (January and every 4 – 6 weeks following).
 When the plant is well advanced with flowering (Dec to Feb) cut the plant 50-150mm under the water starving the plant of oxygen.
 Repeat every 4-6 weeks until winter.
 Repeat process in coming years as required.

 - Spraying (Late December – February).
 Apply a herbicide registered for use in waterways in period between male flowers opening and 6 weeks after female flowers open (usually December- February).
 Avoid run off or spray drift entering water.

 - Wiping (December – February).
 Using a wiper minimises the risk of run-off and spray drift and applies an even amount of chemical on the target plant.
-Check with DPIWE for information on herbicides appropriate for this method.
+Check with DPIPWE for information on herbicides appropriate for this method.